2359media/ios-dev-guide/README.md

 repositories in GitHub.
 Here are the best practices of using Git and GitHub.

-* Commit early and commit often
+* Commit early and commit often.

-* Don't change published history
+* Don't change published history.
 Particularly, don't rebase remote branch.

-    Once you git push your changes to the authoritative upstream repository or otherwise make the commits or tags publicly visible, you should ideally consider those commits etched in diamond for all eternity.
+    > Once you git push your changes to the authoritative upstream repository or otherwise make the commits or tags publicly visible, you should ideally consider those commits etched in diamond for all eternity.

-* Use git-flow
+* Use git-flow.

     Gitflow is a Git workflow that Vincent Driessen introduced in his post [*A successful Git branching